agmonr/raspberrypi_digital_frame/readme.md

 * BASH Scripts examples to set the rest api.
 * Log file open on port 80 with links to the photos.

-# DOESN"T HAVE YET
+# Doesn't have yet.
 * Cloud support.
 Should be set manulay by the user.

 # Requirements
-* Raspberry pi 2+ with a large memory card and for prod, virtual box and vagreant for dev.
+* Raspberry pi 2+ with a large memory card, virtual box and vagreant for dev.
-* A display set (A tv set might not be set on and off by the hdmi connection)
+* For prod, A display set (A tv set might not be set on and off by the hdmi connection)

 ## main features
 * Dispalying jpg files at specfic interval.